chgenly/mico-wwvb/README.md

 | Failure to receive expected response from GPS module                   | Green on for .1 seconds. |
 | While transmitting WWVB signal                                         | Blue on for powered portion of the signal |

-After startup, if the green light is stuck on, you are not receiving anything from the GPS module.
+After startup, if the green and blue lights are stuck on, you are not receiving anything from the GPS module.

-After startup, if the blue light is stuck on, you are receiving something from the GPS module, but the Initial '$' isn't being received.
+After startup, if only the blue light is stuck on, you are receiving something from the GPS module, but the Initial '$' isn't being received.

-If everything is working, you should see the Green light go solid, and the blue light flash.
+If everything is working, you should see the Green light go solid, and the blue light flash slowly with wwvb time data.